-When it comes to buying a Desktop PC there are a few things to take into consideration to make sure you are purchasing the best performing machine which meets your needs and budget.
+When it comes to buying a Desktop PC there are a few key things to take into consideration that will help ensure you are purchasing a system which meets your needs and budget.
 This guide will give you a greater understanding of the typical things you would want to look for in the ideal desktop PC.

-We're not going to drill down too deeply into what each component is made of, instead, we'll be focusing on easily understanding the terms used to indicate a PC's performance such as GT vs GTX vs RTX, HDD vs SSD and so on.
+We're not going to drill down too deeply into what each component is made of, instead, we'll be focusing on easily understanding the terms used to indicate a PC's performance such as RX vs RTX, SSD vs NVMe and so on.

-Despite the recent advances in mobile computing, traditional desktop PCs are still extremely popular!
-Desktops immobility appeal to parents, businesses and institutions, as well as their familiarity, performance, features and upgradeability.
-A desktop may no longer be the centre of the computing world for a majority of people, however many still buy them as the price/performance is excellent.
+Despite the recent advances in mobile computing, traditional desktop PCs are still extremely popular due to the higher performance, lower cost and ability to upgrade easily.
+Desktops immobility appeal to parents, businesses and institutions, as well as their familiarity, performance, features and their ability to add new ones via upgrades.

 You should be selective about the features you pay for when choosing a desktop system.
 If you’re not going to be gaming frequently, a high spec graphics card is not going to be necessary.
 If you’re not going to be regularly watching Blu-ray movies, a Blu-Ray drive will have limited value to you.

-In order to save yourself time and money, not including extras which you don’t require could be a good idea, and if you do need a specific component later, ask at your local PB store or check with our online team at firstname.lastname@example.org and they'll provide the best advice around any additional parts that might be needed.
+In order to save yourself time and money, not including extras which you don’t require could be a good idea, and if you do need a specific component later, ask at your local PB store or check with our team at firstname.lastname@example.org via email.

 The advantages of all-in-ones include easier setup and cleaner appearance in comparison to separate tower and display setups.
-With built-in webcams you have the ability to video conference without needing a separate camera peripheral device.
+With built-in webcams, you have the ability to video conference without needing a separate camera peripheral device.
 It’s simpler to bring an all-in-one into non-office environments for example due to fewer wires/cables/plugs required.
-You can also enjoy home entertainment content from your PC, with a larger screen size.

 The disadvantages, on the other hand, include having laptop versions of their listed CPU and graphics cards which tend to be less powerful than desktop equivalents.
 Lack of upgradeability of all-in-one desktops is also a major limitation.
 Generally, monitors usually last longer than computing components, however, it pays to be aware that if your all-in-one’s display no longer meets your needs, an entirely new computer may need to be purchased.